erral/plone-kickstarter/README.md

 - instance
 - run
 - test
-- style (applies black and isort)
+- style (applies black, isort and zpretty)
+- help

 ## VisualCode support

 ### Prerequisite

-install the official Microsoft Python plugin
+Install the official Microsoft Python plugin.

 ### Usage

-- start vscode with
+- Start vscode with

+    ```bash
-    $ code .
+    code .
+    ```

-- select the python environment that you have used to build the project
+- Select the python environment that you have used to build the project (your virtalenv).

 - When you click on the debug icon you can see two run configurations in the dropdown box at the top:

   - Python: Plone
   - Python: Test Plone

-With those you can run and test Plone, you can set breakpoints have access to the interactive debugger of VisualCode, have fun
+With those you can run and test Plone, you can set breakpoints have access to the interactive debugger of VisualCode.

+Have fun!

 ## Contributors

+- Philipp Auersperg
 - Jens Klein
-- Philipp Auersperg